NJ9802/NJ9802/README.md

 ### Hi there 👋
 *My name is Nelson Javier,
-I'm a Full Stack developer and mechanical engineer, I love web development and looking for simple solutions to complex problems.
+I'm a Front End developer and mechanical engineer, I love web development and looking for simple solutions to complex problems.
 Let's connect!!*

 - 🔭 I’m currently working on personal projects